douglasdaly/cookiecutter-pypackage/{{cookiecutter.project_slug + '.git'}}/docs/installation.rst

 Installation
 ############

+{% if cookiecutter.license != 'Not open source' -%}
 You can install ``{{ cookiecutter.package_name }}`` in one of two ways: either from the PyPI package (the most common way) or from the source code.